 - Greek yogurt keeps the baked donuts moist, even a day or two later.
 An equal amount of sour cream or 1/4 cup buttermilk can be used in its place.

 Step by Step Instructions

-Simmer the apple cider over low heat, stirring occasionally, until all that remains is 1/2 cup.
-This takes about 30 minutes.
+- Make the apple cider reduction.
+Simmering the cider to 1/2 cup takes about 30 minutes.
 Set it aside and let cool.

 Enjoy warm for peak flavor and cozy fall feelings.